nus-cs2103-AY2425S1/ip/docs/README.md

 ## Adding Tasks

-There are four types of tasks: todo, deadline, event and do-after.
+There are four types of tasks: todo, deadline, event and doafter.

 ### Adding todos